 Please note that the Milgis trust is here to help the community benefit from ecotourism and give useful advice to travellers, but we are not responsible for your safety or itinerary.
 Please take security seriously when travelling in the area.

 Please download and print off the below document and take it with you on your visit.
-Please fill out the information on page 2 - this information will help us distribute the camping fees to the correct community.
+Please fill out the information on page 2 and email or whatsapp Helen or Digby with conformation of payment after your safari - this information will help us distribute the camping fees to the correct community.

 Also attached is a basic map of the area in which camping/ conservation fee of ksh's 3000 per person per day apply